froger-me/wp-packages-update-server/packages.md

 > (string) slug of the plugin package to download

 **Return value**
-> (bool) true if the plugin package was successfully downloaded, false otherwise.
+> (bool) true if the plugin package was successfully downloaded, false otherwise

 ___